WiegnerO/Imagify/README.md

 ### Get all images having a certian characteristic
 - In your API testing tool make a GET request http://localhost:5000/api/search/advanced/:char
 - If you are using a browser type in the url http://localhost:5000/api/search/advanced/:char
+- If you are using the Imagify_UI application navigate to http://localhost:4200/characteristicPage and either click on a characteristic or search it
 - This will return a list of images containing the characteristic :char

 ### Get all images that have a characteristic in common with a specified image